forcedotcom/cli/releasenotes/sfdx/README.md

     We’ve regularly updated these release notes with changes to these `force:mdapi:beta` commands.
 These changes now apply to their equivalent GA commands.
 Here’s a recap:

     * The `force:mdapi:retrieve` command now generates a correct `package.xml` file that you can then use for deploying.
-    * Get shorter JSON output from running the `force:mdapi:beta:deploy` or `force:mdapi:beta:deploy:report` commands by using the new `--concise` parameter with the `--json` parameter.
+    * Get shorter JSON output from running the `force:mdapi:deploy` or `force:mdapi:deploy:report` commands by using the new `--concise` parameter with the `--json` parameter.
 The new parameter omits success messages from the JSON output.
     * When running `force:mdapi:deploy`, specify that deleted components in the destructive changes manifest file are immediately eligible for deletion with the new `--purgeondelete` parameter.
 By default, deleted components are stored in the Recycle Bin.
     * Automatically extract files from the retrieved `.zip` file with the new `--unzip` parameter of the `force:mdapi:retrieve` and `force:mdapi:retrieve:report` commands.
 Use the `--zipfilename` parameter to specify a name for the retrieved `.zip` file.
     * We've improved the performance of the `force:mdapi:convert` command and added a spinner that shows the progress of the conversion.